PollyHannah/Phylogenomic-study/README.md

 * [orthogroup_sequence_species](https://github.com/PollyHannah/Phylogenomic-study/tree/main/orthogroup_sequence_species) (contains 155 files)

 ##### 6.5 Run BLASTp search
 Now I ran BLASTp search on each of the query sequences generated in step 6.4 Prepare query sequences.
-The script i used in houses in this repository.
+The script I used in houses in this repository.
 To use it, run:
 ```bash
 script_make_input_blastp.sh
 ```